 quitting the application.
 It isn't.
 It merely closes the window (in

 most cases), leaving the application open, active and running.
 Why is

-launched, and quitting unused applications frees up precious RAM.
+this important?
+Because quitting unused applications frees up precious

 Instead of clicking the close box when finished with an application,